dustinpfister/blog_posts/_posts/lodash_sum.md

 layout: post
 categories: lodash
 id: 332
-updated: 2018-11-15 18:40:32
+updated: 2020-07-09 18:32:18
-version: 1.17
+version: 1.18
 ---

-Creating a sum from an array, more often then not, is a fairly trivial matter with javaScript.However in some cases it might be nice to have methods that make quick work of trivial tasks allowing me to move forward with s project faster.
+Creating a sum from an array, more often then not, is a fairly trivial matter with javaScript as it can quickly be done with a native array method like [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
+However in some cases it might be nice to have methods that make quick work of trivial tasks allowing me to move forward with s project faster.
 Also in some cases making a sum is not so trivial, thankfully in [lodash](https://lodash.com/) there are some methods that can be used to help make the process of producing a sum speed along a little faster.
 In this post I will be writing about [\_.sum](https://lodash.com/docs/4.17.11#sum), [\_.sumBy](https://lodash.com/docs/4.17.11#sumBy), [\_.reduce](https://lodash.com/docs/4.17.11#reduce), and vanilla js alternatives when creating a sum.

 <!-- more -->